ppeble/emissary-ingress.dev/content/en/docs/3.10/topics/install/upgrade/helm/emissary-1.14/_index.md

 </Alert>

 The recommended strategy for migration is to run Emissary 1.14 and Emissary 2.5 side-by-side in the same cluster.
-This gives Emissary $versionTwoX$ and Emissary 1.14 access to all the same configuration resources, with some important caveats:
+This gives Emissary 2.X and Emissary 1.14 access to all the same configuration resources, with some important caveats: